 In 1949, Konrad Adenauer was elected the first federal chancellor of Germany.

-In 1949, after World War II and Allied occupation, Germany was organised into two separate polities with limited sovereignty: the Federal Republic of Germany (FRG), or West Germany, and the German Democratic Republic (GDR), or East Germany.
+In 1949, after World War II and Allied occupation, Germany was organized into two separate polities with limited sovereignty: the Federal Republic of Germany (FRG), or West Germany, and the German Democratic Republic (GDR), or East Germany.

 The German political system operates under a framework laid out in the 1949 constitution known as the Grundgesetz (Basic Law).